 What is an Epidural?

-An epidural is a local anaesthetic that aims to provide pain relief or an analgesic effect, rather than a total lack of feeling (anaesthesia).
-It blocks the nerve signals from both motor and sensory nerves to reach your brain.
-It shields you from pain while immobilising your lower body while allowing you to stay conscious during labour.
-Epidural can be used for both vaginal (normal) and a caesarean delivery.
+An epidural is a local anaesthetic for labour pain relief.
+It comes analgesic and anaesthetic pain relievers that are injected through a tube in the back.
+An epidural blocks the nerve signals from both motor and sensory nerves to reach your brain.
+It shields you from pain while immobilising your lower body and allowing you to stay conscious during labour.
+Epidural can be used for both vaginal (normal) and caesarean delivery.

 Epidural anaesthesia during labour is administered on your lower back into a small space (also called epidural space) outside the spinal cord through a hollow needle or a catheter.
-A catheter allows for repeat or continuous delivery of the anaesthetic medication, when needed.
-An epidural injection for pregnancy is designed to provide partial pain relief for women, however, the decision to opt for it is entirely up to you.
+A catheter allows for repeat or continuous delivery of the anaesthetic medication when needed.
+Epidural injection for pregnancy is designed to provide partial pain relief for women, however, the decision to opt for it is a personal choice.

 Types of Epidurals

-While hospitals and anaesthesiologists differ on the dosage and combinations of medication, there are broadly three type of epidurals that are used during labour.
+While hospitals and anesthesiologists differ on the dosage and combinations of medication, there are broadly three types of epidurals that are used during labour.

-Apart from the regular use of a cathedar, traditional epidural uses regular anaesthesia medications such as bupivacaine or lidocaine that eliminates pain to a great extent.
-It is injected around the spine creates a heavy feeling and numbs the lower body.
-Therefore, mothers find it difficult to move during labour.
-However, you will still be able to move with some help in walking or moving.
+Apart from the regular use of a catheter, a traditional epidural uses regular anaesthesia medication such as bupivacaine or lidocaine that alleviates pain to a great extent.
+It is injected around the spine and numbs the lower body.
+As a result, pregnant women find it difficult to move during labour.
+However, you will still be able to move with some help.

 Unlike a traditional epidural, spinal epidural involves the anaesthesia being injected into the spinal cord fluid directly.
-This gives faster relief from the labour pain but the effect of the drug wears off after a few hours.
+This provides quick relief from the labour pain but the effect of the drug wears off after a few hours.
 Spinal blocks are generally used late in labour.
 Spinal epidural once administered also makes body movements limited.

 - Walking Epidural or Combined Spinal Epidural (CSE)